 Best Practices to Secure Your Medical Devices, Both Big and Small

-So, what can you do to protect your medical devices from hackers and cyber-attacks then?
+So, what can you do to protect your from hackers and cyber-attacks then?
 Don’t you worry!
 We have compiled a list of simple best practices you can start implementing today for long-term success.

-- Invest in a quality cybersecurity protection service.
+- Invest in a quality protection service.

 - If you are a healthcare organization, dedicate and train staff to medical device security so that there is consistency and regular collaborative efforts on this topic.

-- Protect your software systems and data that is connected to any medical device – hello, antivirus software!
+- Protect your software systems and that is connected to any medical device – hello, antivirus software!

-- Don’t give access to employees or other people who do not need it or cannot be authorized to access information, insider threats are very real
+- Don’t give access to employees or other people who do not need it or cannot be authorized to access information, insider are very real

 - Know your inventory – maintain a detailed list of all devices in and out of operation including serial numbers, purchase dates, etc.